ttperr/Quod_THA_Test/README.md

 ## **Overview**

-This repository contains a **transaction data analysis application** built using **Streamlit** for visualization and predictive modeling.
+This repository contains a **transaction data analysis application** built using **StreamLit** for visualization and predictive modeling.
 The project includes:

 - **Data loading and preprocessing** to clean and structure transactions.
 - **Visualizations** to explore transaction trends, seasonality, and customer behaviors.
 - **Predictive modeling** using **XGBoost, Random Forest, and LSTM** to forecast transaction behaviors.
 - **Feature importance analysis** to understand key drivers of transaction volume.

-The analysis and results are detailed in **Jupyter notebooks** under `notebooks/`, while the Streamlit application provides an **interactive dashboard** for visualization and model evaluation.
+The analysis and results are detailed in **Jupyter notebooks** under `notebooks/`, while the StreamLit application provides an **interactive dashboard** for visualization and model evaluation.

 ---